MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/3-solution-architecture.md

 * Publishing container images to a container registry.
 * Deploying containers to an existing Kubernetes cluster.

-The new coupon service is denoted by a blue box in the architecture diagram at the beginning of this unit.
+The new coupon service to be added is denoted by a blue box in the architecture diagram at the beginning of this unit.

 ### Other services